 He believed that Nim Lik is within every human being and that the body (and mind) needs to be unconstrained internally to gain access to it.
 He said Nim Lik to be the same power that a mother taps into when she lifts a car off her baby.
 He was 55kg and was able to hold an extremely heavy WC pole at one end (with his arm extended in front of him at shoulder height) and lift it with only a small movement of his wrist.
 This is something that strong men weighing over 120kg were unable to do (I would usually be the smart-ass who would ask them to try, knowing they wouldn’t be able to pull it off)

 But in my opinion, the most impressive handling of Master Chu’s Nim Lik was in the way he managed his health.
 As a child, he was extremely frail and would fall ill very frequently.
 Therefore, his father forced him to practice Tai Chi under a famous master in Guangzhou (this was a couple of years before he moved to Hong Kong).
 Since his 20s, CST was told by the doctors that he was going to die 3 times.
-The first time was a stomach illness which lasted a whole year (he was given 3 months to live by the docs).
+The first time was a stomach illness that lasted a whole year (he was given 3 months to live by the docs).
 The second time was when he was in his 60s. his eyes and limbs started to bruise and swell.
-They found that his blood platelets count was so low that they tested him 3 times to triple check and at the end, they gave him the test results along with a red packet saying "with this result, we don't know how you're alive, let's alone walking around normally, let alone teaching Kung Fu; good luck!"
+They found that his blood platelets count was so low that they tested him 3 times to triple check and at the end, they gave him the test results along with a red packet saying “with this result, we don’t know how you’re alive, let’s alone walking around normally, let alone teaching Kung Fu; good luck!”

 The last time they told him he only had a couple of months to live I was already training with him, and he was in his mid-70s.
 They found stage 4 cancer in his liver and kidney.
 We were all very sad, and some were tearing up as he was breaking the news to us.
 He smiled and said, “I feel fine, let’s keep going with the training as if nothing has happened.”
 He went on to live another seven years after that without taking any western treatment for the cancers and doctors were scratching their heads when they saw that he had shrunk the tumors. (note: The majority of the videos that I have posted online are at this stage of his life).
 This too he believed was thanks to the flow of Nim Lik.

 On this subject, it’s noteworthy to mention that Master Chu once told me that the Yogis who can sit upright in Lotus position for very long periods of time are using something similar to Nim Lik in their spine which enables them to sit effortlessly upright for days.
-Therefore, in my personal opinion, I believe that the ‘Kundalini Energy’ used in Yoga, even though it is not useful martial purposes, maybe more similar to what CST cultivated than what some Great masters in Tai Chi have cultivated.
+Therefore, in my personal opinion, I believe that the ‘Kundalini Energy’ used in Yoga, even though it is not useful for martial purposes, maybe more similar to what CST cultivated than what some Great masters in Tai Chi have cultivated.
 However, I have never practiced Tai Chi, and I’m only a beginner in Yoga; therefore the above statement is not more than a guess according to the information collated from CST and my low-level understanding of the other two systems.